levertco/Quotes/README.md

 As a user, I would like to view the blog posts on the site As a user, I would like to comment on blog posts
-As a user, I would like to view the most recent posts
+As a user, I would like to view the most recent posts As a user, I would like to an email alert when a new post is made by joining a subscription.